-Many clients have told us that our small garden offices have increased their productivity and focus.
+Many clients have told us that our small garden offices have increased their productivity when working from home – and their focus.
 Even though a space can be small we’d like to show you how these spaces can be beautiful and beneficial.
 Here are our thoughts on some of the benefits of small office spaces, along with some tips on how to organise them:

 Although it may sound odd, small home offices are usually better organised than large ones.
 Why does this happen?
 Quite simply if you have a small office, you won’t try to put so much into it.
-You will instinctively find ways to maximise your space and comfort, and avoid unnecessary furniture and décor.
-Plus, even when the tiniest of items stands out and is not in its proper place, you will immediately notice it and pick it up.
+You will instinctively find ways to maximise your space and comfort and avoid unnecessary furniture and décor.
+Plus, even when the tiniest of items stands out and is not in their proper place, you will immediately notice them and pick them up.
 This prevents clutter and helps create a more organised office space.

 More Energy Savings